-One problem many self-filers face is when they file an application on their own, only to receive an Office Action from the trademark office a few months later refusing their application – confused, they abandon the application merely because they don’t understand the full process of applying for a trademark.
+One obstacle many self-filers face in submitting their application on their own are Office Actions from the trademark office rejecting their mark.
+This can cause them to abandon their application because they don’t understand the full process of applying for a trademark.

 What is an Office Action?

-Office Actions come in many forms.
-Some are for substantive reasons, such as a belief that there is a likelihood of confusion between your application and an existing registration, or that your mark is merely descriptive of the relevant goods or services.
-Alternatively, office actions can be for technical issues related to how the application was prepared or the format of specimen submitted to support the application.
+Office Actions can be sent out for many reasons.
+Some are for substantive reasons.
+An example would be the belief that there could be confusion between your application and an existing registration.
+Another example would be that your mark is merely descriptive of the relevant goods or services.
+Office Actions used can also be for technical issues related to how the application was prepared or the format of the documents used to support the application.

-I can assist you in the event of these office actions by helping to evaluate the basis of the objection, and constructing a response that addresses the Examining Attorney’s concerns.
+Kunkle Trademark and Legal can assist you with these office actions by evaluating the basis of the objection and constructing a response that addresses concerns of the Examining Attorney.